ceph/ceph/doc/rados/operations/pools.rst

 :Required: No.
 :Default: replicated

-``[crush-ruleset-name]``
+``[crush-rule-name]``

-:Description: The name of a CRUSH ruleset to use for this pool.
+:Description: The name of a CRUSH rule to use for this pool.
 The specified
-              ruleset must exist.
+              rule must exist.

 :Type: String
 :Required: No.